bratpeki/modern-milkytracker-guide/docs/ui.md

 Allows selection of the active instrument.
 The active instrument is selected by left-mouse or right-mouse clicking on the ID slot or name slot of the instrument.
 The active instrument is displayed in the [instrument editor](#instrument-editor), as well as being the instrument which is set for inserting notes into the [playlist](#playlist).
+The user can change the active instrument by hitting `Sh+UpArrow` (setting the previous instrument as the active one) or `Sh+DownArrow` (setting the next instrument as the active one).

 - **"Instruments" text field**:
 Hides the active instrument highlight.
 Useful for making the text in the instrument slot more readable.